cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 protocol might specify the use of CBOR, or a media type is indicated that specifies its use.
-However, there may be applications where such context information is not available, such as when CBOR data is stored in a file and disambiguating metadata is not in use.
+However, there may be applications where such context information is not available, such as when CBOR data is stored in a file that does not have disambiguating metadata.
 Here, it may help to have some distinguishing characteristics for the data itself.

 Tag 55799 is defined for this purpose.
 It does not impart any special